Operational Methods Applied to the Spherical Mean and X-Ray Transform: Spherical Mean and Its Generalizations

 since $\int_0^{2\pi}\dd{\theta}\nexp{r\nexp{\x\theta}}=2\pi$ for $r\neq0$.
-So the ``complex'' 2D spherical mean of a function is the function itself; this is known as Gauss's mean value theorem~\cite{weissteinGauss}.
-Obviously this is not a valid proof, since we have omitted the necessary conditions on $f$, but it is nevertheless a simple way of arriving at this conclusion.
+Consequently, the ``complex'' two-dimensional spherical mean of a function coincides with the function itself, a result known as Gauss's mean value theorem~\cite{weissteinGauss}.
+Although this argument does not constitute a rigorous proof because it omits the necessary conditions on $f$, it nevertheless provides an intuitive and concise route to this classical conclusion.